 Even though knowing landlords have certain rights to beef up security around their rental property, but how can surveillance cameras benefit tenants?
 Or benefit both?

-1: Keep Tenants and Guests in Check
+1. Keep Tenants and Guests in Check

 Problems like over occupancy, overloading the houses with other guests or having wild parties with friends are common nuisances for landlords and tenants.

-2: Keep Tabs on Cleaners and Maintenance Workers
+2. Keep Tabs on Cleaners and Maintenance Workers

 Incidents like plumbers, electricians, or handy men sneak into other properties and walk away with valuable collections such as electronic devices are not in short supply, which not only dents reputation but also hurts business.